LEARN JAPANESE WITH PIMSLEUR

 Why is Japanese so vague?

-Another confusing word is yabai which can mean both good and bad, we wrote an article talking about this word, you can read clicking here.
-Another slang word is the word Ukero which means to receive or take, but young people use it as ridiculous or hilarious.
+Another confusing word is yabai which can mean both something good and bad, we wrote an article discussing this word, you can read it by clicking here.
+Another slang is the word Ukero which means to receive or grab, however, young people use it as ridiculous or hilarious.
 These are just a few of the thousands of vague words that exist in Japanese.
 Paying attention and knowing the context is the best way to identify its meaning.

 Japanese is full of vague expressions, and really understanding the true meaning is not easy.
 Vague words prevent shy Japanese from saying yes or no directly or clearly.
 Japanese people like to give vague answers to avoid hurting or saying something that is bad for someone else, they also have difficulty expressing what they really think or their feelings.
 Perhaps this is one of the great reasons why Japanese have very vague words with no defined meaning.

-This article was inspired by episode 9 of the drama Nihonjin no Shiranai Nihongo, I highly recommend it to anyone learning Japanese.
-What do you think of these vague and undefined words in the Japanese language?
-Can you understand their meaning?
+This article was inspired by episode 9 of the dorama Nihonjin no Shiranai Nihongo, I highly recommend it for those who are learning Japanese.
+What do you think about these vague and indefinite words in the Japanese language?
+Can you understand their meanings?